-To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through an digital tool like Unit or others like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized it on social media or explicitly make it known to your boss.
+To start a union without voluntary recognition from your boss, you need at least 30 percent of a staff to express support for the effort by signing cards and sending them to the National Labor Relations Board (NLRB) When you sign a card—whether it be a physical card that looks like the one below or through a digital tool like Unit or others like this one—the only groups who should legally know who signed are your union and the NLRB, unless you’ve publicized your support on social media or explicitly make it known to your boss.
 Once organizers decide they have enough cards, they'll submit what's called a representation petition through the NLRB's online portal.
 If collecting physical cards, they will need to send them to your regional NLRB office.

 To get cards signed, a union will campaign to identify a majority of signers in a workplace and keep tabs on who's in and who isn't.
-The tactics in a campaign to get cards signed depends a lot on your industry, the layout of your workplace, and the tools an organizer decides to use.
+The tactics in a campaign to get cards signed depend a lot on your industry, the layout of your workplace, and the tools an organizer decides to use.
 It also depends on if you and your coworkers choose to affiliate with a larger labor organization, but workers should expect to be contacted over the phone, by email, in person over a coffee, etc. Once a sufficient amount of cards and signatures are collected, a union will use them to petition the NLRB for an election.
 At no point in this process will your identity be shared with management.

 Who knows I voted in an election?

-When it come to elections, regardless of if participate by mail or at your job, how you vote is confidential.
+When it comes to elections, regardless of if you participate by mail or at your job, how you vote is confidential.
 Just like when you vote by mail in political elections, a double envelope system is utilized to make sure ballots are confidential.
 The inner envelope indicates a yes or no vote on the union, while the outer one contains information regarding who the worker is.

 You might remember this from the Amazon warehouse campaign in Alabama.
-Once the voting period is over, the NLRB counts and removes inner envelopes from outer envelopes in a closed door meeting with both sides present, allowing union and management representatives to call into question the validity of ballots.
+Once the voting period is over, the NLRB counts and removes inner envelopes from outer envelopes in a closed-door meeting with both sides present, allowing union and management representatives to call into question the validity of ballots.
 After removing inner envelopes from outer ones, the NLRB counts the anonymous votes.

 Now, we won’t lie to you, current regulations on the books have not stopped companies from repeatedly and systemically breaking federal laws.
 There’s ample evidence and well-documented cases out there on this subject.
 Regardless of what illegal threats or forms of surveillance are thrown at you, that should never stop you from banding together to create better working conditions.